frovedis/frovedis/doc/manual/python/ml/logistic_regression.md

 When native python data is provided, it is converted to frovedis-like inputs and sent to frovedis server which consumes some data transfer time.
-Pre-constructed frovedis-like inputs can be used to speed up the training time, specially when same data would be used for multiple executions.
+Pre-constructed frovedis-like inputs can be used to speed up the training time, especially when same data would be used for multiple executions.

 For example,